 Parent Drive-Ins are especially helpful for families who have never sent a student to college.

-During these three tour sessions, parents and guardians will learn what
+During these three hour sessions, parents and guardians will learn what

 to expect from the college transition, including the best ways to

 support their student.
 These events will be held at the same time as the Tiger Talk events and on move-in day; however, parents may attend any session date, even if their student is not attending the Tiger Talk program.
 Space is limited for the summer sessions so we encourage parents to register early.
 There will be additional orientation events for parents on move-in day, Saturday, August 23.
 Watch for the Parent Pride Special Edition newsletter coming your way in June with a complete list of programs and activities.

 New Student Programs web page for more information and to register for Tiger Talk and Parent Drive-In events.